 A study at the University of King Faisal, Saudi Arabia has found that taking 2 grams of black seed extract daily may help decrease high blood glucose level in type 2 diabetics.
 Researchers observed that the fasting blood glucose levels of the patients reduced by a mean of 62mg/100ml within 4 to 6 weeks.

-In addition, a number of animal and human studies suggests that N. sativa oil could be a beneficial adjunct therapy for diabetes medications.
-People with diabetes and glucose intolerance may benefit from black seed oil due its various anti-diabetic mechanisms such as:
+In addition, a number of animal and human studies suggests that N. Sativa oil could be a beneficial adjunct therapy for diabetes medications.
+People with diabetes and glucose intolerance may benefit from black seed oil due to its various anti-diabetic mechanisms such as:

 - Reduces appetite